Suppliers

 2.3 The Partner may not restrict the freedom of movement of its employees by retaining ID documents or other measures against the will of the employees.
 Nor may any financial burden be imposed on employees by illegally withholding wages or imposing fees in the recruitment process.

-The Partner has to respect the right of its employees to establish or join organizations of their own choosing, to appoint a representation and be elected for such a representation.
+3. Freedom of association, right to collective bargaining and the right to strike The Partner has to respect the right of its employees to establish or join organizations of their own choosing, to appoint a representation and be elected for such a representation.
 Employees must be able to communicate openly and regularly with the company management in employee representations about working conditions without having to fear reprisals in any form.
 Their organizations are free to operate in accordance with the applicable law of the place of employment.
 Depending on the law of the place of employment, this includes in particular the right to collective bargaining and the right to strike.
 In this regard, ILO Conventions No. 87 and No. 98 are relevant.
 When freedom of association and the right to collective bargaining are restricted by law, the Partner must seek alternative ways to best respect the principles of ILO Conventions No. 87 and No. 98 in accordance with local laws.

 4. Non-discrimination clause